jelkewcharoen/SpotifyOnPi/README.md

 ## User Interface

-All the components are contained in a 3D printed container, with one open side for easy access, and two holes for the LCD screen and the sensors.
+All the components are contained in a 3D printed container, with one open side for easy access and two holes for the LCD screen and the sensor.

 When not in use, the LCD Touchscreen simply displays the name of our project - "Singing in the Shower Assistant."